riinaintsar/riina_intsar/README.md

 Read me file uses markdown syntax to edit any text, formulas or codes.
+To use emojis - use "windows" sign + . "dot"

-# Welcome to my repository
+# Welcome to my repository 😎🤩

 ## My skills
 - Java